d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Things to do
 ════════════

-  While `sweep' is ready to be used for effective editing of Prolog code, there some further improvements that we want to pursue:
+  While Sweep is ready to be used for effective editing of Prolog code, there some further improvements that we want to pursue:

 Improvements around editing Prolog ──────────────────────────────────

   Inherit user customizations from `prolog-mode'
-        `sweep' should inherit user customizations from the standard `prolog.el' built into Emacs to accommodate users updating their configs to work with `sweep'.
+        Sweep should inherit user customizations from the standard `prolog.el' built into Emacs to accommodate users updating their configs to work with Sweep.
 Ideally, `sweeprolog-mode' should be derived from `prolog-mode' instead of the generic `prog-mode' to inherit user-set hooks and modifications, but careful consideration is required to make sure `sweeprolog-mode'